EliasOPrado/django-html2pdf-generator/README.md

-### HTML to PDF
+### HTML to PDF generator with Django.

-This project creates allows sending raw html templates with embedded css to generate PDF docs.
+This project allows sending raw html templates with embedded css to generate PDF docs.

 Great to test new pdf functionalities.